 Stream fields: A stream field does not have an average field size.

 If the property parameter CALCSELECTIVITY is set to 0 for a property/field, Tune Table does not calculate the Average Field Size for that property/field.

-to a value that better fits the anticipated full data set.
-Because Tune Table performs no validation when you set this value, you should make sure that the field is not a Stream field, and that the value you specify is not larger than the maximum field size (MaxLen
+You can modify an Average Field Size calculated value by selecting an individual field from the Tune Table display.
+This displays the values for that field in the Details area to the right of the display.
+You can modify the Average Field Size to a value that better fits the anticipated full data set.
+Because Tune Table performs no validation when you set this value, you should make sure that the field is not a Stream field, and that the value you specify is not larger than the maximum field size (MaxLen).

-to Defined in class definition
+Defined in class definition,

 Defined in class definition.
-For further details, refer to the BlockCount
+For further details, refer to the BlockCount section in this chapter.

 You can export Tune Table statistics from a table or group of tables and then import these Tune Table statistics into a table or group of tables.
 The following are three circumstances in which you might want to perform this export/import.
 (For simplicity, these describe the export/import of statistics from a single table; in actual use, export/import of statistics from multiple inter-related tables is often performed):